 Submission of Assignments

-Assignments will be submitted via Turnitin submissions on Avenue.
-A penalty of 5% per day or part thereof, will be applied to late papers.
+Students must submit assignments via Avenue dropbox.
+A penalty of 5%, per day or part thereof, will be applied to late papers.
 No paper will be accepted 7 days after the due date.

 Technical Requirements for Written Assignments